Fraud and Abuse

 Equipment and Supplies Coverage Issues:

 Durable Medical Equipment (DME) must be prescribed by your physician or another healthcare provider.
-They are to be used in your home, a hospital, or nursing facility providing skilled nursing or rehabilitative services that are not considered home use.
+To qualify, you must use the equipment in your home.
+It can also be used in a hospital or nursing facility that provides skilled nursing or rehabilitative services.

 Types of Abuse